-As there are potentially unlimited combinations of orders events (placing, executing, cancelling) and order lifetimes (how long an order remains posted to the order book), it is not possible to provide a single exact value, but the following chart provides examples for several typical combinations.
+As there are potentially unlimited combinations of order events (placing, executing, cancelling) and order lifetimes (how long an order remains posted to the order book), it is not possible to provide a single exact value, but the following chart provides examples for several typical combinations.

 The starter, intermediate, and pro columns indicate the account verification level, along with the maximum number of order events that can occur per minute on a consistent basis without reaching the trading rate limits.

 As shown above, verifying an account to a higher level, increasing the order fill rate, or increasing the order lifetime will all significantly decrease the rate limit usage, thereby allowing a higher sustained number of order events per minute.

 Rate Limit Details (Advanced)

 Our trading rate limits are based upon a counter that increases as orders are placed, executed, and cancelled, and decreases over time at a fixed decay rate.
 The rate limits are reached whenever this counter exceeds a maximum value (which varies depending upon the account verification level).

 The maximum counter values (the rate limit reached values) for each account type are as follows: